-How can you tell if someone is blackout drunk?
+How can you tell if someone has had an alcohol blackout?

 If someone is blacking out from drinking too much alcohol, it is not always clear to people around them that they are actually experiencing a blackout.
 Often they may just appear to be their ‘normal’ drunken selves.
 There are some indications that can be observed though.

 - They are getting distracted easily